MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 1. Search for **Register API client for integrations** task.
 Enter client name as "VivaLearning" and set expiry of refresh token as "Never" and Scope (Functional Areas) the following.
 To edit any existing OAuth settings, you can use the **view API client for integrations** action.

     - "Organizations and Roles”
-    - “Learning core”
+    - "Learning core"
-    - “Staffing”
+    - "Staffing"
-    - “System”
+    - "System"
-    - “Tenant nonconfigurable”
+    - "Tenant nonconfigurable"

     ![Screenshot of the Register API Client for Integrations](/viva/media/learning/wd-s3-2.png)

 4. After creation of API client for integration, you'll get the ClientID and client Secret.
 Copy the client ID and client secret.
-This is used on admin portal.
+This information is used on the admin portal.

 5. Generate refresh token
-    1. Search for task- "View API client", go to tab “API clients for integration”.
+    1. Search for task- "View API client", go to tab "API clients for integration".
 It shows all clients.
 Open the "VivaLearning" client created in previous step.
     1. Select the ellipses (...), then **API client** and **Manage Refresh Token for Integration**.

     ![Screenshot of the View API Client with the option task to manage refresh tokens for integration](/viva/media/learning/wd-s3-3.png)